jindalabhishek/NetworkExperiments/README.md

 https://ieeexplore.ieee.org/iel7/4236/8970628/08972790.pdf

 ## Network Experiments
-We are using Fabric platform to develop our experiments i.e. how different factors influence the network.
+We are using Fabric platform to develop our experiments i.e. to study the effect of different factors on the network.
 This requires setting up the code of LA on Fabric.
 Fabric provides to flexibility to develop experiments with the help of Jupyter Notebook.
 Hence, three notebooks have been generated so far.